Symptom

 Resolution

-When creating or working on an incident, you are able to assign specific users to a certain incident.
-Therefore you can restrict the number of users visible to this specific incident for SAP incident processors.
-When creating an incident you have to save the incident in order to get access to the restricted view by clicking the Maintain User Restricted View button.
+When creating or working on an case, you are able to assign specific users to a certain case.
+Therefore you can restrict the number of users visible to this specific case for SAP case processors.
+When creating an case you have to save the case in order to get access to the restricted view by clicking the Maintain User Restricted View button.

-- If users are explicitly assigned to the incident, SAP will be able to see only those users that are part of this restricted list.
+• If users are explicitly assigned to the case, SAP will be able to see only those users that are part of this restricted list.
 All other users are not displayed.

-- If no user is explicitly assigned to the incident, there is no restriction regarding the visibility of the login information.
+• If no user is explicitly assigned to the case, there is no restriction regarding the visibility of the login information.
 All users and passwords are then visible by SAP.

-Note: With this modification it is possible that customers can create a user for a system that is only valid for a specific incident.
-If the restricted view is created this will be indicated (after refresh) by an icon under the corresponding system by the incident number this view is built for.
+Note: With this modification it is possible that customers can create a user for a system that is only valid for a specific case.
+If the restricted view is created this will be indicated (after refresh) by an icon under the corresponding system by the case number this view is built for.

 Below is the step by step illustration of the same.